interledgerjs/settlement-lightning/README.md

 The balance (positive) is the net amount the counterparty/peer owes an instance of the plugin.
 A negative balance implies the plugin owes money to the counterparty.

-Contrary to other plugins that require the balance middleware in [ilp-connector](https://github.com/interledgerjs/ilp-connector/) to trigger settlement, here, all the balance configuration is internal to the plugin. `sendMoney` is a no-operation on both the client and the server.
+Contrary to other plugins that require the balance middleware in [ilp-connector](https://github.com/interledgerjs/ilp-connector/) to trigger settlement, here, all the balance configuration is internal to the plugin. `sendMoney` is a no-operation on the server (but _may_ be used on the client if triggering settlements manually is preferred).

 Thus, pre-funding—sending money to the peer _before_ forwarding packets through them—requires a positive `settleTo` amount, and post-funding—settling _after_ forwarding packets through them—requires a 0 or negative `settleTo` amount.